GeoscienceAustralia/dea-sandbox/README.md

 ## Packages' version maintenance and upgrade

-The base environment is using conda and docker image is built in two stages:
+The base environment uses Conda, and the Docker image is built in two stages:

 1. Create conda env and install as many as possible packages from `conda-forge`.
 Then `pip install` the rest, e.g., most `odc-` packages.
 2. Copies the Conda env to a new Ubuntu image.